Anxiety Research: Three Non-Prescription Ways to Lower Anxiety

 This is where research can be helpful.
-In this post we are going to take a look at the findings of three studies depicting non-prescription ways to decrease anxiety and improve your overall mental health.
+Here are the findings of three studies depicting non-prescription ways to decrease anxiety and improve your overall mental health.

-- Participating in community cultural activities is associated with improved mood and lower anxiety.
+1. Participating in community cultural activities is associated with improved mood and lower anxiety.

 What sorts of activities are we talking about?
 The possibilities are endless.
 It can mean going to see a play, viewing an art show, or listening to a choir at your church.
 Active participation in community events can also be of great benefit to your mental health such as volunteering at your place of worship, joining a theater group, or creating crafts for a community festival.
 So what is stopping you?
 Get out there and get involved in your community.
 It might make a difference in your overall mental health.

-- Want a quick way to decrease your stress and anxiety which is free and doesn't involve prescription drugs?
+2. Want a quick way to decrease your stress and anxiety which is free and doesn't involve prescription drugs?
 It is called exercise.

 I am sure you have already heard this a million times but we are going to say it again.
 Exercise is not only great for improving your physical health; it is also a fast acting remedy for lowering stress and anxiety.

 Jasper Smits, the director of the Anxiety Research and Treatment Program at Southern Methodist University in Dallas and Michael Otto, a psychology professor at Boston University, teamed up to analyze the many studies showing a positive association between exercise and improved mental health.
-In a 2010 e Science News article researcher Smits was quoted as saying, "For patients with anxiety disorders, exercise reduces their fears of fear and related bodily sensations such as a racing heart and rapid breathing."
+In a 2010 e Science News article, researcher Smits was quoted as saying, "For patients with anxiety disorders, exercise reduces their fears of fear and related bodily sensations such as a racing heart and rapid breathing."

 These researchers are emphasizing the immediate benefits of exercise upon your mood.
 They say it only takes 25-30 minutes to begin feeling good now.
 The problem with exercise for many people, including myself, is getting motivated to begin.

-- Getting your spouse or partner to help out with the housework may reduce your after-work stress.
+3. Getting your spouse or partner to help out with the housework may reduce your after-work stress.

 Sometimes science simply validates what we already know.
 You have had a hard day at work, you come home, and want to de-stress and unwind.
 But you have more work to do at home, namely housework.
 Having to devote lots of time to housework keeps that stress level up and doesn't allow you to relax in the evening.
-In a recent Medical News Today article, a study was cited where researchers found that whichever spouse spent more time on housework tended to have higher evening cortisol levels.
+In a Medical News Today article, a study was cited where researchers found that whichever spouse spent more time on housework tended to have higher evening cortisol levels.
 Cortisol is a stress hormone, which can keep us feeling stressed out and unable to unwind.

 I am going to let you guess which gender usually spends more time on housework regardless of putting a full day of work.
 Just saying!
 As a matter of fact, the cited study published in the April issue of the Journal of Family Psychology showed that the activity most pursued by women after work was housework while the most frequent after work activity for men was leisure.